PyCQA/baron/docs/index.rst

     rendering_dictionnary["call"][1]

-Oh I see.
 Because the parenthesis is a constant, there is no specific node for the parenthesis.
 So the path can only go as far as the parent node, here "call", and show you the position in the rendering dictionnary.

-Yes, that's it.
 For example, it allows you to distinguish the left and right parenthesis in a call.

 .. ipython:: python